bibanon/bibanon/Stories/Cubicle-Jungle.md

 The original source is unknown.
 It's likely that it came from Something Awful.
 (If you have further information, please get a Github account, and add to this wiki).

 ***
-Hey, I read this back in the day and sent it to friends; checking my email I find that it is "Escalation" by M Keacker.
+Hey, I read this back in the day and sent it to friends; checking my email I find that it is "Escalation" by Erik Ackermann.
 It was originally found at http://web.ics.purdue.edu/~keackerm/Escalation.html which the waybackmachine has a copy of at http://web.archive.org/web/20041110220552/http://web.ics.purdue.edu/~keackerm/Escalation.html - from Nov 2004

 ***